 People respond best to multi-platform marketing campaigns.
 Why?

 For one, our attention spans are often short.
 We don’t spend a lot of time on one piece of content or one platform.

 But if we see the same thing referenced on multiple platforms, across multiple posts and ads, we’re more likely to remember it.
 If we see our friends and people we respect talking about it, we’ll be more likely to get interested.
 See?
 That’s paid, owned, and earned, right there.

 To be honest, our lives are built around many different digital platforms.
 Very few people spend all their time in one place on the internet.
 We’re getting quicker at adopting new ones too.

 Think about when you’re looking to book a restaurant: you might check Google Maps for restaurants nearby, Yelp or Facebook for reviews and menus, Instagram for pictures of the food, and so on.
 A good business is present everywhere a customer might look for them, making use of paid, owned and earned media opportunities.

-To learn more about how to make paid, owned and earned media work for your digital business in 2021, book a demo with our marketing experts.
-If you’re already up and running, you can track your social, search and website performance and analytics all in one place with Digivizer.
-Start your free trial today.
+To learn more about how to make paid, owned and earned media work for your digital business, book a group introduction to Digivizer session with our marketing experts.
+If you’re already up and running, you can track your social media, search and website performance all in one place with Digivizer.
+Sign up for free.

 “It isn’t always easy to keep track of your paid, owned and earned performance.
 Marketers are often faced with the challenge of having to manually extract performance data from individual platforms.
 This isn’t always a straight-forward process and can take hours as a result!